-Please note: requests for information about photographs in our collection and/or inquiries about securing permission to use/reproduce images can be made after April 1, 2018.
+Please note: requests for permission to use/reproduce images from our Lawrence & Houseworth collection can be made after MAY 1, 2018; requests for information about other images in our collection (and/or inquiries about securing permission to use/reproduce those) can be made after August 1, 2018.

 Hidden away in the storerooms of The Society lie some of the great photographic treasures of California and the West.
 Photography first came to California in the form of the daguerreotype, a one-of-a-kind image rendered on a silvered metal plate.
 The Gold Rush created an acute demand for such exquisitely detailed images recalling distant loved ones or recording participation in the historic search for gold.
 Forty-niners routinely posed for daguerreotypes before leaving home and, once in San Francisco or the gold fields, they found plenty of additional daguerreotypists happy to photograph them for a modest fee.
 The earliest paper photographs in California were made on salted paper, creating warm-toned prints with a mat finish.
 The Society’s collection of salt prints, one of the finest in existence, is notable for its six bound volumes entitled Portraits of Members of the Society of California Pioneers.
 The sitters including Samuel Brannan and Thomas Larkin, but the images themselves lack any photographer’s credit.
 By the 1860s, the salt print began to lose ground to the albumen print, so called because the photographic emulsion lay suspended on the paper in a layer of egg white.
 They proliferated in a variety of sizes and formats from tiny cartes de visite to mammoth prints.